Puberty myths your child needs debunked

 Myth: Wet dreams aren’t normal

-Fact: Wet dreams, or nocturnal emissions, are when you ejaculate or secrete vaginal fluids during sleep – and they are completely normal.
-You might have been dreaming about something sexually pleasurable, or you might not remember your dreams at all.
+Fact: Wet dreams, or nocturnal emissions, are when people ejaculate or secrete vaginal fluids during sleep – and they are completely normal.
+They might have been dreaming about something sexually pleasurable, or they might not remember their dreams at all.
 Wet dreams during puberty are not only normal, but they can also be quite common (although not everyone will have them).